-Whilst current therapies have become more effective at killing cancer cells, 70% of childhood cancer patients will experience side effects.
-Around 30% of survivors will have serious, chronic side-effects as adults, such as heart conditions, infertility, metabolic disorders or secondary cancers – all caused by the cancer treatment that saved their life.
+While cancer therapies have become more effective at killing cancer cells, most children treated for cancer suffer significant side effects.
+Two thirds of survivors experience serious health issues as adults – such as heart conditions, impaired fertility, metabolic disorders, secondary cancers – all caused by the cancer treatment that saved their life.

 In most cases, toxic drugs that flood the entire body are a treating clinician’s only option.
-If we can better understand the specific molecular causes of cancer in a child, we can target these with more effective treatments to increase survival rates and improve long term quality of life.
+If we can better understand the specific molecular causes of cancer in a child, we can target these with more effective treatments.
+In doing so, we can increase survival rates at the same time as improving long term quality of life.

 Our research objectives are to: